JordiPolo/minos/README.md

 This is a CLI tool ~~copying~~ heavily inspired on [Dredd](https://github.com/apiaryio/dredd)

-It test your OpenAPI file definition, executing requests as specified there against the live server responses.
+It generates requests based on the information in the OpenAPI file describing the service's API.
+It runs them against a live service and compares the responses.
+As opposed to Dredd, Minos not only validates correct responses, but executes edge cases and incorrect cases also.
+See the [Scenarios](#Scenarios) for details.

-It is opinionated and expects the OpenAPI file to follow best practices with respect to responses.
+Minos is opinionated and expects the OpenAPI file and the service to follow best practices.

 # Installation

-Download the latest version for your system of the pre-compiled packages from the releases section.
+Download the [latest release](https://github.com/jordipolo/minos/releases/latest) for your system.
-Copy the binary where it is convenient for you to execute it.
+Copy them in the directory of the project or in a directory on your PATH.
+These are static binaries, they have zero dependencies and can run in any system without additional software.

 # Usage

 If you are using Rails, simply run:
 ```
-minos
+minos --run_server
 ```

 If the defaults do not work for you or are using some other technology, you can customize minos:
 - -b <base_url>         URL where the server is running [default: http://localhost:3000]
 - -f <filename>         Input OpenAPI file [default: doc/contracts/openapi.yaml]

+In CI, it is often useful for minos to start the application server.
 - -s <server_command>   Command to use to launch server [default: bundle exec rails server]
-- -r <server_run>       Runs the server itself or not [default: true]
+- --run_server          Makes Minos starts and stops the server by issueing the server command and waiting the timeout
-- -t <server_wait>      Timeout allowed for the service to startup [default: 6]
+- -t <server_wait>      Timeout allowed for the service to startup [default: 10]

 # Dredd comparison